Milwaukie High School: Reconstruction

 In 2008, the JC Lillie Center for the Arts, the school's performing arts center, underwent a major aesthetic and structural renovation, which included a redeveloped entrance and courtyard, remodeled auditorium, and a notoriously faulty sound system.

 In June 2018, the school's main campus was demolished to make space for a new academic building.
 Construction of the new structure started in early September 2018 and was completed in August 2021.
 The new facility will address many of the previous structure's issues, including overcrowding and safety concerns.
 The new facility was designed by the IBI Group and BRIC Architecture and is being constructed by Skanska.

 Until the campus redevelopment concluded, students practiced academics in modular structures located on the school's football field, which was renovated once the academic building reopened and the structures were removed.
 The school unofficially named the temporary academic structures "Mod City."

 A very old tree that was previously outside the main entrance had to be cut down due to it being in the way of construction.
 Out of respect to it, part of the trunk has been preserved and is on display on the second floor hallway.
 The tree was around 120 years old when cut down.

 Living History Day

 Since 1996, Milwaukie High School has annually hosted the nationally recognized Living History Day.
 On this day, thousands of veterans are welcomed into the school to help educate students about past wars and provide first-hand accounts of military experiences.
 Unfortunately, this was cut in 2010 due to a lack of funding and staffing reductions.
 Portraits of Milwaukie High alumni veterans are still displayed in the school.

 Academics

-In 2014, out of 260 seniors, 220 graduated, for an 83% graduation rate.
+In 2025, out of 212 seniors, 78% of them graduated.
+US News ranked Milwaukie High School at number seven of eight in North Clackamas District Number 12.